 Limitations are placed on newly qualified first officers in relation to the weather you can fly in and the airports you can fly to.
 These limitations are lifted as you gain experience.
 After you have gained enough experience and flying hours you can progress to the role of a senior first officer.

 After gaining further substantial experience, senior first officers can apply for positions as a captain.

-In order to gain a job as a captain an intensive training course needs to be completed.
+In order to gain a job as a captain, you need to complete an intensive training course.
 Promotion to captaincy might occur more quickly in a fast-growing budget airline than in a larger, more static organisation.

-As a captain you could go on to become a trainer of new pilots but this involves spending more time in simulators rather than actually flying planes, which you may not want.
+As a captain, you could go on to train new pilots but this involves spending more time in simulators rather than actually flying planes, which you may not want.
 Alternatively, you may take on an examining role.

 You may opt to progress your career by flying a larger aircraft rather than becoming a captain.
 This will usually involve operating long-haul routes.
 In some instances you may have to move airlines to do this, as some only cover short-haul flights.

 Pilots may move into office-based management roles and could combine this with some active flying time too.

 A small number move into senior positions within the wider industry as flight operations inspectors for the CAA or become specialised air accident investigators.